 Regardless of the fitness wearable you purchase, 10,000 steps are likely the magical number that will be preprogrammed into your device.
 But why 10,000 steps?

-Your daily step count also contributes to the CDC’s of at least 150 minutes of moderate exercise per week.
+Your daily step count also contributes to the CDC’s

 How many steps should you take a day?